Who Is Resposible for Stolen Credit Card Charges?

-Act Quickly or You Could End Up With the Bill
+Act Quickly or You'll End up With the Bill

 Having a credit card stolen is one of the most dreaded of credit card events.
 But, it's not a time to panic.
 It's a time for swift action.
 It's best to report a stolen credit card to your credit issuer as quickly as possible.
 The sooner you report your stolen credit card, the less likely it is that you'll be responsible for any fraudulent charges.